God did not call us to be impure, but to live a holy life. 1 Thessalonians 4:7 (NIV)

 The NIV gives the alternative translation: “Each one of you should learn to live with his own wife.”
 God’s purpose is that the transforming power of the gospel should extend even into the private world of the marriage bed.

 Sanctification involves putting an end to sexual selfishness in marriage, either through imposing or withholding.
 It is God’s will for every Christian husband that he learn to relate to his wife in a way that makes her feel honored.
 It is God’s will for every Christian wife that she learn to relate to her husband in a way that makes him feel honored.
 This is part of what it means to live in a way that pleases the Lord.

-Notice, this is something God wants us to “learn” (4:4).
-This means it does not always come naturally, but you can grow in this by the power of the Holy Spirit who lives in you.
+Notice that this is something that God wants us to “learn” (4:4).
+It does not always come naturally, but you can grow in this by the power of the Holy Spirit who lives in you.

 If you are married, ask your husband or your wife: “Do you feel honored by the way we relate in the bedroom?”